Testing pharmaceutical software: when domain knowledge is the key

 “Is domain knowledge required for software testers?” was the question once we bumped into on Quora and the one that was right to the point.
-At that moment one of our QA teams was assuring quality of the large software product from pharmaceutical industry.
-It proved to be experience, to excel in we needed not only comprehensive technical skills, but also very strong domain knowledge.
+At that moment one of our QA teams was assuring the quality of the large software product from the pharmaceutical industry.
+It proved to be experienced, to excel in we needed not only comprehensive technical skills but also very strong domain knowledge.

 From our experience, we’d like to share some tips with QA engineers who can also get involved in testing pharma and want to excel.
 In short, this article will be your first step and a guide on your pharmaceutical knowledge quest.

-While this knowledge may be irrelevant for testers directly, it help perceive the spirit of the industry.
+While this knowledge may be irrelevant for testers directly, it helps perceive the spirit of the industry.

 - Pharmaceutical companies develop, produce, and ship drugs for medication.